Kyriosity/read-write/README+/.net/README+/cs-malpractice.md

 ### Dynamic and ExpandoObject

-Any use for casting, call of props, and methods on them breaches the strongly typed C#.
+Any use of casting, call of props, and methods on them breaches the strongly typed C#.
 However, it could be a valid workaround or hack when nothing else helps.\
 (Example: for return values of methods, which throw only, to be used in ternary expressions as in custom [`exception shortcuts`](https://github.com/Kyriosity/use-dev/blob/main/src/TuttiFrutti/AbcCommu/Errors/_basal/%F0%9F%94%BAException.cs).)

 ### Dubious `sealed`

 There's no reason to seal a class but to show a degree of mistrust in colleagues.
+(Do you have other suggestions?)
-It's also an arguable practice when exposing/exporting a library - to circumvent it with crooked aggregations.
+It's also an arguable practice when exposing/exporting a library &thinsp;&mdash;&thinsp; to circumvent it with crooked aggregations.

 ## Syntax